elimuinformatics/hapi-fhir-jpaserver-starter/README.md

 Set `hapi.fhir.mdm_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable MDM on this server.
 The MDM matching rules are configured in [mdm-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/mdm-rules.json).
 The rules in this example file should be replaced with actual matching rules appropriate to your data.
 Note that MDM relies on subscriptions, so for MDM to work, subscriptions must be enabled.

-## Enabling EMPI

-Set `empi.enabled=true` in the [hapi.properties](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/hapi.properties) file to enable EMPI on this server.
-The EMPI matching rules are configured in [empi-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/empi-rules.json).
-The rules in this example file should be replaced with actual matching rules appropriate to your data.
-Note that EMPI relies on subscriptions, so for EMPI to work, subscriptions must be enabled.

-## Enabling EMPI

-Set `empi.enabled=true` in the [hapi.properties](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/hapi.properties) file to enable EMPI on this server.
-The EMPI matching rules are configured in [empi-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/empi-rules.json).
-The rules in this example file should be replaced with actual matching rules appropriate to your data.
-Note that EMPI relies on subscriptions, so for EMPI to work, subscriptions must be enabled.

-## Enabling EMPI

-Set `empi.enabled=true` in the [hapi.properties](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/hapi.properties) file to enable EMPI on this server.
-The EMPI matching rules are configured in [empi-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/empi-rules.json).
-The rules in this example file should be replaced with actual matching rules appropriate to your data.
-Note that EMPI relies on subscriptions, so for EMPI to work, subscriptions must be enabled.

-## Enabling EMPI

-Set `empi.enabled=true` in the [hapi.properties](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/hapi.properties) file to enable EMPI on this server.
-The EMPI matching rules are configured in [empi-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/empi-rules.json).
-The rules in this example file should be replaced with actual matching rules appropriate to your data.
-Note that EMPI relies on subscriptions, so for EMPI to work, subscriptions must be enabled.

 ## Using Elasticsearch

 By default, the server will use embedded lucene indexes for terminology and fulltext indexing purposes.
 You can switch this to using lucene by editing the properties in [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml)